Cian Data Scientist Salary in Moscow Metro Area | RUB 4.41M-RUB 5.9M+ | Levels.fyi

 The median Data Scientist compensation in Moscow Metro Area package at Cian totals RUB 4.63M per year.
-View the base salary, stock, and bonus breakdowns for Cian's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Cian's total compensation packages.
 Last updated: 9/30/2025

 Company